dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 2. **Option 2**: Link `IntuneMAM.framework` to your project.
 Drag `IntuneMAM.framework` to the **Linked Frameworks and Libraries** list of the project target.

 	> [!NOTE]
 	> If you use the framework, you must manually strip out the simulator architectures from the universal framework before you submit your app to the App Store.
-See the section "Submitting your app to the App Store."
+See the [Submit your app to the App Store](#Submit-your-app-to-the-App-Store)

 3. Add these iOS frameworks to the project:
     * MessageUI.framework